 An important note for unscheduled visits (particularly school groups): From April to October, our Demonstration Garden is used for on-site programming.
 SPROUT field trip slots are from 10:00 - 11:30 A.M. and 1:00 - 2:30 P.M.
 Wednesdays through Fridays, and in order for these groups to get the most out of their trip, we ask you to let us know when you would like to come by so that everyone enjoys themselves in the garden with room to move about.
 We acknowledge that while our garden is public, these groups have paid for and scheduled trips with us usually months in advance.
 Please call us at 202.245.2709 or email us at firstname.lastname@example.org and we will be more than happy to work with you in finding the most favorable time for you to visit.

-Aside from maintaining the Demonstration Garden, WYG is presently working with six schools as partners for our Garden Science program:
+Aside from maintaining the Demonstration Garden, WYG is presently working with seven schools as partners for our Garden Science program:

 Center City Public Charter School Trinidad Campus (Ward 5)